"Wonsoo," Secretary Liu called for his great-nephew.

-New China had no need for the old Gentry, for the CCP elevated hundreds of thousands of Mages from NoM stock.
-What the new state desired was quantity to fill its administrative, manufacturing, territorial, and military ambitions - not prodigies.
+New China did not need the old gentry, for the CCP elevated hundreds of thousands of Mages from NoM stock.
+The new state desired quantity to fill its administrative, manufacturing, territorial, and military ambitions—not prodigies.

 But that didn't stop the scholar-gentry, who had mastered patience, subservience, and subversion for two millennia.
-When the Song Dynasty fell, they went on to serve the new invaders.
-When the Mongol Demi-humans were wiped out by the Ming Emperor, the gentry immediately prostrated before the new world order.
+When the Song Dynasty fell, they went on to serve the Horse Lords.
+When the Ming Emperor wiped out the Mongol Demi-humans, the gentry immediately prostrated before the new world order.
 When the Manchurian Tribesmen took the heavenly throne from the decrepit bloodline of the Mings, they ingratiated themselves into the new dynastic government.
 With the CCP, it would be no different.
-What the scholar-gentry possessed was knowledge to rule, to keep the proletariat dumb and pliable, and to ingratiate themselves as the bureaucratic sword-arm of those sitting on society's apex.
+What the scholar-gentry possessed was knowledge to rule, to keep the proletariat dumb and pliable, and to ingratiate themselves as the bureaucratic sword arm of those sitting on society's apex.

-In time, they forged alliances, controlled sectors of the government, sent their feelers into the CCP and the PLA, into the Universities, the tier 1 cities of Beijing and Shanghai, into the manufactoriums and the military tribunals.
+In time, they forged alliances, controlled government sectors, and sent their feelers into the CCP and the PLA, into the Universities, the manufactoriums and the military tribunals.